nicknassar/pumpkinspice-js/README.md

 You can download a .zip of the Closure Compiler here: https://developers.google.com/closure/compiler/docs/gettingstarted_app

-Put the jar file for the Closure Compiler in `lib`, then run `make` or `gmake` to build pumpkinspice2html.
+Put the jar file for the Closure Compiler in `lib`, then run `make` to build pumpkinspice2html.

-The `Makefile` knows how to build html from a .pumpkinspice file, so if you put `foo.pumpkinspice` in this folder, you can run `make foo.html` or `make foo.debug.html` to generate a web page based on that code.